 Sociology & Anthropology

-This program is intended for students who wish to rigorously analyze and understand our modern, complex society, including upper-level courses apply that fundamental training to the study of contemporary social issues including education, the health care system, the media, inequality, the family, deviance, and urban phenomena.
+This program allows students to rigorously analyze and understand our modern, complex society, including courses on education, health care, media, inequality, family, deviance, and urban phenomena.